jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ## Delegation to Private Nameservers

-Some Domain Name administrators make the contents of a subdomain unresolvable on the public Internet by delegating that subdomain to a nameserver whose IP address is private.
+Some FQDN administrators make the contents of a subdomain unresolvable on the public Internet by delegating that subdomain to a nameserver whose IP address is private.
 A CA processing CAA records for such subdomains will receive SERVFAIL from its recursive resolver.
 The CA MAY interpret that as preventing issuance.
-Domain Name administrators wishing to issue certificates for private Domain Names SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those Domain Names.
+FQDN administrators wishing to issue certificates for private FQDNs SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those FQDNs.

 ## Bogus DNSSEC Responses